c2lang/documentation/documentation/docs/language/struct_functions.md

 }
 ```

-which is used by module outer:
+which is used by the module `outer`:

 ```c
 module outer;